Master of Research

 Computing resources and access to facilities are arranged by your School.
 You should contact your School administration office or the Director of Graduate Research of your School for further information.

 As a Master of Research student you are not eligible for Research Support Funds or GRS supported conference travel.

 Upon successful completion of Milestone 3 you will have access to $750 Research Support Funds.
 This is intended to assist with thesis production and associated costs.

 If you have been awarded a Master of Research (MRes) Stipend Scholarship it is important that you carefully read the associated Conditions of Award.

 The scholarship includes two components: The fee offset component and the stipend scholarship component.

 As a domestic student you have been awarded an Australian Government fee offset scholarship which covers the tuition fees for the course.
 This fee offset is for a maximum of two years duration.

 The stipend scholarship is a living allowance paid to you during your enrolment for a maximum of 8 months.
 No internal extensions to the duration of this component are available.
-The stipend is available for full time enrolment.
-The fortnightly payment equates to approximately AUD$1,000.00 and is not taxable.
+The stipend is available for full time enrolment, which is paid fortnightly and is not taxable.

-Enquiries regarding your scholarship can be directed to the Research Scholarships team at ROC.GRS@curtin.edu.au.
+Enquiries regarding your scholarship can be directed to the Graduate Research School at ROC.GRS@curtin.edu.au.

 Ethics and Safety Approvals